-It's important to realize that the community and therapists have built up some unhealthy ideas around what small folk in the system need in order to make progress that aren't true.
+It's important to realize that the community and therapists have built up some unhealthy ideas around what small folk in the system need in order to make progress, and what they're capable of, that aren't true.

-System kids do not need to front to:
+System kids do not need to front or age up to:

 - get their emotional needs met.